rekcuz/rekcuz.github.io/docs/food/topics/c_ChocolateChipCookieDefinition.md

 A chocolate chip cookie is a drop cookie that originated in the United States and features chocolate chips as its distinguishing ingredient.
 The traditional recipe combines a dough composed of butter and both brown and white sugar with semi-sweet chocolate chips.
 Variations include recipes with other types of chocolate or additional ingredients, such as nuts or oatmeal.

 The chocolate chip cookie was accidentally developed by Ruth Graves Wakefield in 1930.
 She owned the Toll House Inn, in Whitman, Massachusetts, a very popular restaurant that featured home cooking in the 1930s.
 Her cookbook, *Toll House Tried and True Recipes*, was published in 1936 by M. Barrows; Company, New York.
-It included the recipe "Toll House Chocolate Crunch Cookie", which rapidly became a favorite to be baked in American homes.
+It included the recipe "Toll House Chocolate Crunch Cookie," which rapidly became a favorite to be baked in American homes.

  ![](../image/ChocolateChipCookie.png "Nestle Chocolate Chip Cookie")